lmtoy/lmtoy_run/README.md

 4.  *.run2b - runs subsequent instances of combinations, applying flags etc.

 A runfile can be processed (executed) via SLURM, GNU parallel or bash, whichever your system supports.
-On *Unity* we obviously will need to use SLURM, on *lma@umd* the obvious choice if GNU parallel, and even on a multi-core laptop this might make sense.
-The slowest approach of course is *bash*, a pure serial script.
+On *Unity* we obviously will need to use SLURM, on *lma@umd* and *malt* the obvious choice is GNU parallel, and even on a multi-core laptop this might make sense.
+The slowest approach of course is *bash*, as a pure serial script.

 ## Preparing